Israel seals off ultra-Orthodox town hit hard by coronavirus

 By Ilan Rosenberg

-BNEI BRAK, Israel, April 3 (Reuters) - Israeli police threw up metal barricades and roadblocks on Friday to enforce a lockdown of an ultra-Orthodox Jewish town badly affected by coronavirus.
+BNEI BRAK, Israel, April 3 (Reuters) - Israel threw up roadblocks on Friday to seal off an ultra-Orthodox Jewish town badly affected by the coronavirus, but ordered in soldiers to support the residents.

-Emergency regulations approved by the cabinet late Thursday declared Bnei Brak, near Tel Aviv, a "restricted zone" due to its high rate of infections.
+Emergency regulations approved by Prime Minister Benjamin Netanyahu's cabinet late on Thursday declared Bnei Brak, near Tel Aviv, a "restricted zone" due to its high rate of infections.
 The new designation allows authorities to tighten curbs on public movement.

 Police units, wearing surgical masks and gloves, moved swiftly early on Friday to cordon off major intersections around the town and enforce the new rules.

-Medical experts estimate that as many as 38% of Bnai Brak's 200,000 residents are infected with coronavirus and that the town could soon account for as many as 30% of cases in Israel's 8.7 million population.
+Israel has confirmed at least 36 deaths linked to the coronavirus and over 7,000 infections - but medical experts estimate that as many as 38% of Bnei Brak's 200,000 residents are infected.

-This is due to Bnai Brak's population density, which Israeli officials say is almost 100 times higher than the national average.
-Many residents are poor and some have heeded rabbis who, distrusting the state, spurned anti-virus measures.
+Bnei Brak's population, many of them choosing study of scripture and traditional large families over a more worldly lifestyle, often live in very close proximity to one another in impoverished neighbourhoods.
+Some have heeded rabbis who, out of distrust for the state, spurned anti-virus measures.

-With the elderly especially prone to the illness, Israel's military plans to evacuate 4,500 people aged 80 and above in the town, and place them in isolation in hostels requisitioned by the armed forces.
+With the elderly especially vulnerable to the illness, the military plans to evacuate 4,500 people aged 80 and above and place them in isolation in requisitioned hostels.

-Israel has reported at least 34 deaths and close to 7,000 cases of coronavirus.
-Tight curbs have confined Israelis to their homes, forcing businesses to close and sending unemployment over 24%.
+Since Tuesday, some 600 soldiers have been supporting police across Israel in enforcing strict stay-at-home orders, which have forced many businesses to close and sent unemployment over 24%.

-In the Israeli-occupied West Bank, Palestinian President Mahmoud Abbas on Thursday night extended a state of emergency for another month, starting April 4.
-The order was issued by presidential decree last month after a coronavirus outbreak in Bethlehem which forced closure of the Church of the Nativity, the traditional birthplace of Jesus.
+In the Israeli-occupied West Bank, Palestinian President Mahmoud Abbas on Thursday night extended a state of emergency for a second month,to early May.

-(Reporting by Ilan Rosenberg in Bnei Brak; Writing by Rami Ayyub in Tel Aviv; Editing by Giles Elgood)
+(Reporting by Ilan Rosenberg in Bnei Brak; Writing by Rami Ayyub in Tel Aviv; Editing by Kevin Liffey)

 ((Rami.Ayyub@thomsonreuters.com;))